rbanffy/3270font/README.md

 I don't think GitHub's pull-request mechanism is FontForge-friendly.
-If you want to contribute (there are a lot of missing glyphs, such as the APL set and most non-latin alphabets which most likely never built into 3270 terminals), get in touch and we will figure out how to do it right.
+If you want to contribute (there are a lot of missing glyphs, such as the APL set and most non-latin alphabets which most likely were never built into 3270 terminals), get in touch and we will figure out how to do it right.

 Preserving history
 ------------------